Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-18-baggage.md

 He turned and tapped some commands on the wall touchscreen rather than use the room's voice interface.
 Allison - driven by fierce Deathworlder fight-or-flight instincts - scrambled to her feet in alarm as a Hunter materialized in the center of the Gym.
 She knew it was holographic, but still - the things were so *creepy*.

-For his part, even Kirk flinched and shuddered despite having conjured the projection, but he also seemed...pleased?
+For his part, even Kirk flinched and shuddered despite having conjured the projection, but he also seemed... pleased?
 It was hard to tell without a cybernetic device to help her intuit his body language and expressions.

 "Okay.
 What's all this about?"
 Allison asked him, inspecting the mirage and steeling herself.
 The beast looked terrifying, nearly three meters of glistening flesh the colour of Hollywood teeth, shading to bleeding gumline wherever harsh black implants violated the surface.
 Even studying a simulation of the thing conjured up every phobia innate to the human psyche: of spiders and twisted proportions and too many teeth.
 Its face alone send a trickle of trypophobia down her spine.